AuthCODE: A Privacy-preserving and Multi-device Continuous Authentication Architecture based on Machine and Deep Learning: Experiments

 \item Dataset 4 includes 60 days of monitoring data but a some of the first and last days do not contain data from all users.
 Therefore, we selected a continuous period of 40 days in which the five users had activity data. \item The feature vectors were sorted by the minute in which they were generated.
 To make explicit the lack of activity in the sequence, every minute without activity had -1 in the rest of the vector features. \item We used the numpy to work with array views and generate a dataset of sequences of a given size.
 The numpy function \textit{stride\_tricks.as\_strided} is particularly useful, allowing us to obtain a sliding window view of our dataset.
 With this function we obtained 10 separate views of the dataset for a range of sliding window sizes (2, 5, 10, 20, 30, 60, 90, 120, 240 and 360 minutes). \end{itemize}

-Our main architecture was composed of an optional 1D-convolutional layer (Conv1D), as suggested by some works in the literature~\cite{conv_LSTM1,conv_LSTM2}, followed by a number of LSTM layers (from 1 to 4) with different number of nodes (from 16 to 256) and a 5-node fully connected softmax output layer.
+Our main architecture was composed of an optional 1D-convolutional layer (Conv1D), as suggested by some works in the literature~\citep{conv_LSTM1,conv_LSTM2}, followed by a number of LSTM layers (from 1 to 4) with different number of nodes (from 16 to 256) and a 5-node fully connected softmax output layer.
 All these configuration values together with the use of batch normalization and the dropout ratio in each layer, were hyperparameters to be optimized.
 Every dataset view was split into training/validation/test subsets.
 Each view was used as input during the hyperparameter optimization procedure.
 The validation and test datasets were composed of the sequences belonging to 7 days each: days 26 to 33 and 34 to 40 respectively.
 The model configuration that achieved the higher performance was a 2-layer LSTM with 64 and 32 nodes, without Conv1D layer, no batch normalization and 20\% dropout.
 Figure~\ref{fig:LSTM} shows an scheme of this network.

 \tablename~\ref{tab:resul_LSTM} lists the average precision, recall and f1-score when classifying behaviour data using different time window sizes.
 The table shows how as the time window size was increased, in general, the classification results were better.
-The lowest average f1-score (2 minute window) was 82.38\% and it increased with window size until it reached 99\% when the time window is 60.
+The lowest average f1-score and FPR (2 minute window) were 82.38\% and 3.81\% respectively, and they improved with window size until they reached 99\% and 0.37\% when the time window is 60 minutes.
 For greater windows the metrics stabilised in similar values, even when the window is six times larger (360 minutes).

 From these results some conclusions can be drawn.
 As it can be noticed in \tablename~\ref{tab:combined_classification} and \tablename~\ref{tab:resul_LSTM}, LSTM-based classification using Dataset 4 view as a dataset of sufficient large vector sequences, improved the results obtained when using Dataset 5 and RF.
 Also in \tablename~\ref{tab:resul_LSTM}, we can observe how performance improves as the time window increases.
-After the 60 minute window, the results stabilised around 99\%.
+After the 60 minute window, the results stabilised around 99\% for f1-score and 0.30\% for FPR.
 So, it can be a good trade of between window size and performance.
 These results can be applied as a complement to the one-minute multi-device vector classification, giving an additional temporal information to the authentication process.